mikaellindemann/registryfrontend/README.md

 ## Known issues/bugs
 * If multiple users are adding or removing registries in the same instance, the service might panic due to no serialized access to the in-memory storage.
-* If a registry has namespaced repositories, the frontend will treat the namespace as a repository, and the repository as a tag.

 Pull requests and issues are very welcome.